grenmester/dotfiles/README.md

   * displays `xmonad` information such as workspaces, layout, window count, and window title
   * uses monitor plugins to display information such as RAM/CPU usage and more
-* Alacritty
+* Kitty
-  * fastest, cross-platform, GPU-accelerated terminal emulator
+  * fast, cross-platform, GPU-accelerated terminal emulator
+  * default ligature support
+  * replaces `xterm`
 * Rofi
   * drop-in `dmenu` replacement with additional features
   * also functions as window switcher and `ssh` launcher